 NRS Genesis 9:9 “As for me, I am establishing my covenant with you and your descendants after you, 10 and with every living creature that is with you, the birds, the domestic animals, and every animal of the earth with you, as many as came out of the ark.”

 The volunteer Steering Committee consists of a Moderator, Vice Moderator, Treasurer, Regional Representatives and at-large members.
-They are nominated and elected by membership.
+They are nominated and elected by the membership.
 All PEC members are eligible to serve on the Steering Committee.
 Terms are two-years in length, with the possibility of being re-elected twice.
-The PEC Coordinator is a part-time paid staff person who helps to coordinate the work of the Steering Committee.
-PEC Steering Committee gathers annually for planning at one of the camp and conference centers of the Presbyterian Church (U.S.A.).
+The PEC Coordinator is a part-time contract position who helps to coordinate the work of the Steering Committee.
+The PEC Steering Committee gathers annually for planning, usually at one of the camp and conference centers of the Presbyterian Church (U.S.A.).

 Bruce Gillette wrote the overture approved by the 2016 PC(USA) General Assembly that amended the Book of Order by adding the phrase “caring for God’s creation.”
 He also wrote the “Creation and Unity” report approved by the World Communion of Reformed Churches’ 2017 General Council meeting in Germany.
 Additionally, Bruce helped found Delaware Interfaith Power & Light

 Bruce and his wife, Carolyn Winfrey Gillette, were the co-pastors of Limestone Presbyterian Church in Delaware when it installed 180 solar panels on its sanctuary roof and built community and rain gardens.
 They earlier served the First Presbyterian Church in Pitman, NJ, a community that was once the number one clean-up site for the EPA Superfund.
 Bruce & Carolyn are the pastors of the First Presbyterian Union Church in Owego, NY.